civilservicelgbt/civilservicelgbt.github.io/_posts/2020-09-19-bi-rebecca.md

 Being myself in public and among family and friends, gave me so much confidence, I had no idea just how much I was hiding myself from everyone I knew.
 Many friends have asked me why as a married woman, I felt the need to come out?
 The answer is very simple, I was walking around day to day, wearing a mask and not fully knowing who I was.

 Bi visibility highlighted these issues and I learned of events that were for other people feeling the exact same way I was.
 I began talking to other bisexual people in groups and on forums and I finally felt like I understood who I was, which in turn gave me the confidence to come out to everyone.
 In general, most aspects of my life have not changed but my emotional/ mental well-being has improved greatly, I am a much happier person and I believe I have bi visibility to thank for that.

+Get in touch with the Home Office LGBT+ Network [SPECTRUM](mailto:spectrum@homeoffice.gov.uk).

 > Does your department network have a blog post to share on our website celebrating Bisexual Awareness Week or Day?
 [Email the Civil Service LGBT+ Network](mailto:info@civilservice.lgbt) with your contribution.